UK employers group cuts growth outlook, urges Osborne to stick to austerity

 He struck a different note to another employers group, the EEF, which recently said the referendum should be held as quickly as possible to minimize the period of uncertainty.

 "There is a lot to do.
-Let's take the time to do that properly because the CBI is in favor of remaining in a reformed European Union and I want that reform to be meaningful.
-So no, I am not in favor of an early referendum," Cridland said.
+Let's take the time to do that properly because the CBI is in favour of remaining in a reformed European Union and I want that reform to be meaningful.
+So no, I am not in favour of an early referendum," Cridland said.

 British Prime Minister David Cameron says he wants to negotiate reforms of the EU before holding the referendum by the end of 2017, or possibly earlier.